-I offer independent funeral celebrancy across the Sunshine Coast, Moreton Bay and Northern Brisbane areas.
+I offer independent funeral celebrancy services across the Sunshine Coast, Moreton Bay and Northern Brisbane areas.

 What I offer

-A consultation with family, friends, and others to explore what you would like, and to gather stories, memories, and reflections (1–3 hours)
+A consultation (usually in person, but online is also available) with family, friends and others involved to explore what you would like, discuss options, and gather stories, memories and reflections (typically 1–3 hours)

 Guidance through the planning process, ensuring your values and wishes are honoured